isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2022-03-01-lsb-notice-lsb-practical-exam-2022.md

 **B. Changes to Examination**

 2\.
 The LSB has reviewed “LSB Notice – Land Surveyors Board Examinations to be held on Friday, 2 August 2013” and is pleased to inform that the requirement stated therein for a person to pass the cadastral law written examination before attempting the land lot and/or strata survey subjects is now removed.
-Elgible persons may apply to take the oral and practical examinations without first passing the cadastral law written examination with immediate effect.
+Eligible persons may apply to take the oral and practical examination without first passing the cadastral law written examination with immediate effect.

 3\.
 A new examination format is now being introduced and a briefing session was held on 16 December 2021 by the Examination Committee to interested participants.
 I would like to bring your attention to the documents attached: 1) Instructions to Candidate (together with Annexes C and D) and 2) List of sites not to be selected.
 All candidates must familiarise themselves with the requirements and format of the examinations stated therein for compliance.
 Attachments enclosed: